webmaster-icsd/icsd.org/_nav-pages/2020-08-06-al-rashid-school.md

 We are dedicated to providing young Muslims the opportunity to have quality learning in Quran, Arabic, and Islamic Studies.

+Al Rashid School online classes will start on September 11, 2021.
-Classes are held on Saturdays during two sessions: Arabic Speaking students from 10 am -12 am and for non-Arabic speaking students from 2pm - 4 pm.
+Classes are held on Saturdays during two sessions:

-Given the current uncertain circumstances, classes will be held online until further notice.
+- Arabic Speaking students from 10am-12:30pm
+- non-Arabic speaking students from 2pm-4:30pm

+Due to concerns about the children’s safety and in light of the latest update on the SDUSD guidelines, Al Rashid School will remain virtual at least until December 2021.

+## Posting soon:
+Registration and Payment Links

 <!--
+Please fill out the Registration Form online to allow us to place each student in the appropriate classroom.
+A Payment Form will be posted online soon to allow you to pay for the books and tuition.

 ## Please use following links: For registration
   <div class="row pt-10 pb-3">
     <div class="col-md-6 col-6 pb-3">